jamsch/expo-speech-recognition/README.md

   lang: "en-US",
   continuous: true,
 });

+// Or enable recording persistence ExpoSpeechRecognitionModule.start({
+  lang: "en-US",
+  recordingOptions: {
+    persist: true,
+  },
+});
 ```

-Under the hood, this sets the `EXTRA_AUDIO_SOURCE` in the recognizer intent to a custom microphone source instead of using the default microphone setting.
+Under the hood, both of these set the `EXTRA_AUDIO_SOURCE` in the recognizer intent to a custom microphone source instead of using the default microphone setting.

-To maintain the same behavior as non-continuous mode, you should listen for a result event with `isFinal: true` and then immediately call `abort()` to stop the recognition.
+If you intend to use the first option and still want to maintain the same behavior as non-continuous mode, you should listen for a result event with `isFinal: true` and then immediately call `abort()` to stop the recognition.

 ## Improving accuracy of single-word prompts